jberkel/sms-backup-plus/README.md

 Android app you can easily create reports using the [Google Visualization API][].

-However you'll need to set the sharing settings to "Anyone with the link" or public.
+However you'll need to set the sharing settings of the spreadsheet to "Anyone with the link" or public.

 Take a look at `acra-analyis.html` and change the Spreadsheet link to your own spreadsheet, it should just work.